d70-t/eurec4a_data_ideas/data_distribution_design.md

 Does the system have to be strongly private?
 Is it enough to have unknown, but in priciple public links?

+Some sites might have severly limited and / or costly internet connections (i.e. satellite links).
+In order to cope with that situation, it should be possible to selectively synchronize only parts of all data over specific links.
+The selection should be topic-based, such that e.g. high-resolution measurement data might be ommitted while quicklooks are being synchronized.

 ## Candidates

 * [IPFS](https://ipfs.io/)